Change the VP9 WebM preset to use the Opus audio codec.

 Press left or right cursor keys to step frame-by-frame.

-Press page up or down to step 10 frames at-a-time.
+Press page up or down to step one second at-a-time.

 Press alt+left or alt+right to jump between start, in, out, and end.